maximegaul/magnetic-scroll/README.md

 magneticScroll
 ===============

-This plugin offers you the possibility to add magnetic scrolling to your website.
+This jQuery plugin offers you the possibility to add magnetic scrolling to your website.
 You can easily configure the elements on which the plugin act.